M. T. Dremer is a self-taught 3D artist. He discovered DAZ Studio more than eight years ago and has been rendering ever since.

-To make a truly custom mat for a 3D figure, it is a complex process that would require a lot of hardware and artistic talent.
-However, if you’re like me, you're just in this for fun and you aren’t trying to market 3D mat files to the public.
-If so, then there are a number of options available to you that will allow you to customize figures and objects for your favorite 3D modeling program (as always my tutorial is for DAZ Studio but I’m sure something similar could be accomplished with Poser).
+To make a truly custom mat for a 3D figure is a complex process that would require a lot of hardware and artistic talent.
+However, if you’re like me, you're just doing this for fun and aren’t trying to market 3D mat files to the public.
+If so, then there are a number of options available to you that will allow you to customize figures and objects for your favorite 3D modeling program (as always my tutorial is for DAZ Studio, but I’m sure something similar could be accomplished with Poser).

 For those unfamiliar, a mat is best described as a skin for your 3D model.
 When viewed, it looks like someone stretched out the model and flattened it.
-For this article I will focus on three different types of mats: the transparency mat, the texture map and the bump map.
+For this article, I will focus on three different types of mats: the transparency mat, the texture map, and the bump map.

-(Both transparency and bump are usually referred to as ‘maps’ but you’re going to be creating them and applying them the exact same way as you would a texture mat.
+(Both transparency and bump are usually referred to as ‘maps,’ but you’re going to be creating them and applying them the exact same way as you would a texture mat.
 So if you see me refer to them as a mat or a map, for the sake of this article, it’s pretty much the same thing.)

 I’m starting with the transparency map, rather than the texture mat because if you’re going to create custom texture mats, then creating the transparency map first will really make things easier.

 These they are usually located under C: > Program Files > DAZ > Studio > content > Runtime > textures > (name of object).
 Remember, whether you’re customizing a figure you purchased or downloaded for free, keep in mind that you’re using their original files as the base for your custom mat.
 So you don’t want to be a jerk and try to re-distribute the edited files as your own.
 If you find that you really enjoy making mats out of other peoples’ figures, you can contact the creator of the original and ask for permission.

 This is the transparency map.
 It defines where the texture shows up on the 3D model and where the texture is invisible to reveal whatever is beneath it.
 So, for example, if I were to draw a black hole on the knee of a pair of pants it would show up invisible on the model in DAZ Studio, making it look like a hole in the jeans.
 Black = transparency and White = visible.
 Once you know this and you have the file in your image editing program you can add black or white to alter the shape of the figure.

 It is important to note, however, that adding white beyond the original boundaries of the image likely won’t produce any results because the 3D model has its own boundaries that it adheres to and probably won’t display any additional texture beyond the boundaries you see.
 Drawing with blacks and whites within these boundaries will produce your best results.

 Also, since the image is flattened, you have to be mindful of how everything is going to connect.
-With the pants example, if I make a rip that goes along the left knee, I have to remember the back side of the pants as well and try to match up the rip on that side of the image so that it seems to match in a 3D environment.
+With the pants example, if I make a rip that goes along the left knee, I have to remember the backside of the pants as well and try to match up the rip on that side of the image so that it seems to match in a 3D environment.
 Similarly, not every pair of pants will connect in the same spot.
 In my example, when I was trying to put a rip over her knee, it ended up being more on the side because I didn’t place it close enough to the crotch lining of the map.
 It can be a lot of trial and error to get everything to match properly.

-Some possible uses for this method are: turning a long sleeve shirt into a short sleeve shirt or a tank top.
+Some possible uses for this method are: turning a long sleeve shirt into a short-sleeve shirt or a tank top.
 Turning jeans into ripped jeans or shorts or giving a dress an entirely new shape.
 You can get really creative with it.

 For example, if I wanted to turn the jeans into khakis I could take the khaki texture and paste it below the black parts of the transparency mat.
 This is why layers are important in your image editing program.
 You can set the black parts as a separate layer so that the texture you paste into the image is below it and you don’t have to worry about cutting anything out or erasing any lines that go over.
 (If the black parts of the image are not on their own layer you can use the magic wand to select the black space and do a 'layer via copy'.)

-Once you’ve finished you have a custom texture that no one else has.
+Once you’ve finished, you have a custom texture that no one else has.
 Just make sure to save a version of the file that you can still edit (in the case of photoshop a .psd file) and a jpeg.
 DAZ Studio won’t recognize it if it isn’t a common file format like jpeg and by saving the other one you can always go back and make minor tweaks to the texture.

-Applying Your MATs:
+Applying Your MATs

 I briefly described this process in my introductory article about 3D art, but I’ll mention it again here because it is a crucial part of this process.

-Open the figure you created a new mat for and click on the ‘surfaces’ tab in the left hand menu.
+Open the figure you created a new mat for and click on the ‘surfaces’ tab in the left-hand menu.
 If this tab is not visible, go up to the top and select ‘view’ > ‘tabs’ > ‘surfaces’.
 Now you should see the tab on the left.

 The first option you should see is color.
 You can change the basic color of the object here, but we don’t want that, we want to change the mat so click on the arrow to the right of the color selection (or the default picture in the box below the color box), then click on ‘browse’.